25 Best U-Pick Strawberry Picking Farms in New Jersey 2025

 7. Wightman Farms – Morristown, New Jersey

-In 1922, Wightman Farms was established in Morris County.
-Laetitia and Albert Wightman first purchased it.
+In 1922, Laetitia and Albert Wightman first purchased Wightman Farms in Morris County.
 This 100-year-old farm grows vegetables, fruits, and more.
-The farm offers CSA like fingerling potatoes and garlic, etc.

-Weekly boxes containing local & fresh farm produce are offered to customers.
-There is a big corn maze, Rope maze, Hay Bale maze, Paver maze, Hay Bale pyramid and tunnel, and Rock Labyrinth for visitors to explore.
+The farm offers CSA to its customers.
+Weekly boxes containing local and fresh farm produce are provided for patrons.
+Visitors can explore a big corn maze, Rope maze, Hay Bale maze, Paver maze, Hay Bale pyramid and tunnel, and Rock Labyrinth.

 Wightman Farms Morristown, New Jersey